Greenie10/greenie10.github.io/100_Days_of_Code.md

 ## 1) Using React Router 5’s useParams

-In my Routing file, I enable the passing of the parameter `id` into my Foo component:
+In my Routing file, I enable the passing of a parameter `id` into my Foo component:

 ```javascript
 <Route path="/foo/:id">